-It was my first night in Cabo San Lucas Mexico and I was hungry and tired.
+It was my first night in Cabo San Lucas, Mexico and I was hungry and tired.
 It was getting late, and due to Covid-19 restrictions, most restaurants in the city were shutting down for the night or were closed.
 While I was walking aimlessly around the backstreets between the marina and Medano Beach, I stumbled upon Isabel Restaurant – Bar & Friends.
-Without knowing anything about the restaurant, without reading any reviews, without checking out the menu first, I decided to take a chance on this small restaurant.
+I didn’t know anything about this restaurant.
+So, without reading any reviews or looking at the menu, I decided to take a chance on the small restaurant.

-Though it was late, there was a man standing outside of the restaurant who was trying to entice customers into his restaurant.
-This was Alfonso, one of two twin brothers who operate the Mexican restaurant located on a small street behind Puerto Paraiso mall.
-Alfonso told me that the restaurant opened 4 years ago and that they were planning to build a second floor soon.
-While business was down, Alfonso and his brother kept all his workers employed during the Covid-19 pandemic which I thought was fantastic.
+Though it was late, there was a man standing out front who was trying to get customers into his restaurant.
+This was Alfonso, one of two twin brothers who operated the Mexican restaurant located on a small street behind Puerto Paraiso Mall.
+Alfonso told me that the restaurant opened four years ago and that they were planning to build a second floor soon.
+While business was down, Alfonso and his brother kept all their workers employed during the Covid-19 pandemic, which I thought was fantastic.

 If you are looking for more information about Cabo San Lucas, I highly recommend you pick up a guidebook such as Moon Los Cabos: With La Paz & Todos Santos

 The dining room at Isabel Restaurant was small and open with only a few tables.
 At night, the space felt cozy, romantic, and intimate thanks to the dim lighting.
 Like many restaurants in Cabo San Lucas, Isabel Restaurant featured a covered yet open-air dining room.
 Since Cabo enjoys wonderful weather year round, you can usually expect a cool and comfortable breeze flowing through.